-- "amended and restated certificate of incorporation" are to our certificate of incorporation to be in effect upon the completion of this offering; - "Board" are to our board of directors; - "Co-Founders" are to Douglas L. Braunstein, Douglas G. Bergeron and HEC Master; - "common stock" are to our Class A common stock and our Class B common stock; - "directors" are to our current directors and director nominees; - "equity-linked securities" are to any debt or equity securities that are convertible, exercisable or exchangeable for shares of our Class A common stock issued in a financing transaction in connection with our initial business combination, including but not limited to a private placement of such securities; - "founder shares" are to shares of our Class B common stock and the shares of our Class A common stock issued upon the automatic conversion thereof at the time of our initial business combination as provided herein; - "HEC Master" are to HEC Master Fund LP, a Cayman Islands exempt limited partnership and an affiliate of Hudson Executive Capital; - "Hudson Executive Capital" are to Hudson Executive Capital LP, a Delaware limited partnership; - "initial stockholders" are to our sponsor and any other holders of our founder shares immediately prior to this offering; - "letter agreement" refers to the letter agreement, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part; - "management" or our "management team" are to our officers and directors; - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - public shares" are to shares of our Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our sponsor, officers and directors to the extent our sponsor, officers or directors purchase public shares, provided that each of their status as a "public stockholder" shall only exist with respect to such public shares; - "sponsor" is to HEC Sponsor LLC, a Delaware limited liability company and an affiliate of Hudson Executive Capital; - "underwriters' option to purchase additional units" are to the underwriters' 45-day option to purchase up to an additional 4,500,000 units to cover over-allotments, if any; - "warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and the private placement warrants; and
+- "amended and restated certificate of incorporation" are to our certificate of incorporation to be in effect upon the completion of this offerina; - "Board" are to our board of directors; - "Co-Founders" are to Douglas L. Braunstein, Douglas G. Bergeron and HEC Master; - "common stock" are to our Class A common stock and our Class B common stock; - "directors" are to our current directors and director nominees; - "equity-linked securities" are to any debt or equity securities that are convertible, exercisable or exchangeable for shares of our Class A common stock issued in a financing transaction in connection with our initial business combination, including but not limited to a private placement of such securities; - "forward purchase agreement" are to the forward purchase agreement providing for the sale of forward purchase units by us to HEC Master or its affiliate in a private placement that will close concurrently with the closing of our initial business combination; - "forward purchase units" are to the units to be issued to HEC Master or its affiliate pursuant to the forward purchase agreement; - "forward purchase securities" are to the forward purchase shares and forward purchase warrants; - "forward purchase shares" are to the shares of our Class A common stock included in the forward purchase units; - "forward purchase warrants" are to the warrants to purchase shares of our Class A common stock included in the forward purchase units; - "founder shares" are to shares of our Class B common stock and the shares of our Class A common stock issued upon the automatic conversion thereof at the time of our initial business combination as provided herein; - "HEC Master" are to HEC Master Fund LP, a Cayman Islands exempt limited partnership and an affiliate of Hudson Executive Capital: - "Hudson Executive Capital" are to Hudson Executive Capital LP, a Delaware limited partnership; - "initial stockholders" are to our sponsor and any other holders of our founder shares immediately prior to this offering; - "letter agreement" refers to the letter agreement, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part; - "management" or our "management team" are to our officers and directors; - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of this offering; - public shares" are to shares of our Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market);

-• "we," "us," "our" and "the company," are to Hudson Executive Investment Corp., a Delaware corporation.
+- "public stockholders" are to the holders of our public shares, including our sponsor, officers and directors to the extent our sponsor, officers or directors purchase public shares, provided that each of their status as a "public stockholder" shall only exist with respect to such public shares; - "sponsor" is to HEC Sponsor LLC, a Delaware limited liability company and an affiliate of Hudson Executive Capital; - "underwriters' option to purchase additional units" are to the underwriters' 45-day option to purchase up to an additional 4,500,000 units to cover over-allotments, if any; - "warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and the private placement warrants; and - "we," "us," "our" and "the company," are to Hudson Executive Investment Corp., a Delaware corporation.